-In a place where beauty is so plentiful at every turn, particularly in terms of architecture, the San Jerónimo monastery is often overlooked, and that’s really a crying shame!
-Built in the 16th century by the Reyes Católicos Fernando and Isabel, you’ll find both a monastery and a church.
-Additionally, the cloisters are set around a serene central courtyard, while the buildings are a fine example of renaissance architecture.
-Don’t miss the golden altarpiece—it’s stunning and gives the interior of Granada’s cathedral a real run for its money!
+In a place where beauty is so plentiful at every turn, particularly in terms of architecture, the San Jerónimo monastery is often overlooked, which is a crying shame.
+Built in the 16th century by the Catholic Monarchs, Ferdinand and Isabella, this spectacular site consists of both monastery and a church.
+Additionally, the cloisters are set around a serene central courtyard, while the buildings are a fine example of Renaissance architecture.
+Don’t miss the stunning golden altarpiece, which gives the interior of Granada’s cathedral a real run for its money.

 Address: Calle Rector López Argueta, 9

 You’ve probably heard of the Alhambra Palace, but do you know what hidden gem you can find within the palace’s original confines?
 La Silla del Moro, a former lookout point, offers some of the best views in the city.
 This concealed beauty is one of the best spots to contemplate the palace’s magic under the rays of a setting sun.
 Skip the crowded Mirador de San Nicolás and head to this hidden spot instead.

 Finally, after wandering the city’s streets and admiring its breathtaking landscapes and architecture, you’ll likely need a good drink.
 That’s where this bar comes in.
 Because this gem is so hidden, you could actually walk by it without realizing it exist.
 Trastienda means the back room of a shop, which is how this bar started—as a shop!
 The owner started serving ham and wine to his customers waiting in line, and nowadays provides fantastic tapas, a warm welcome and traditional surroundings.